Androsh7/Windows_Toolkit/README.md

 - Utilities
   - [X] SystemInfo.ps1 - a script that runs the "systeminfo" command and then opens up a notepad with the results
   - [X] Get_Strings.ps1 - a script that parses any file for valid ASCII strings of a specified length and then returns a notepad with the results
+  - [X] View_Login.ps1 - a script to parse security event logs for all successful and failed login attempts by a user
   - [X] Remote_Shell.ps1 - a script that provides a more advanced powershell remoting (as opposed to Enter-PSSession) with prefab commands and other integrated tools
   - [ ] WIP - AD_Lookup.ps1 - This script is currently non-functional, eventually this will be integrated into the Domain_Computer_Query.html and Domain_User_Query.html pages to allow for queries done through the web form